ReddyWish/Mern-Blog/README.md

 You can use the following pre-registered users to test the blog application:

 1. **Admin**:
-    - Username: Reddy
+    - Username: James
     - Password: zaq123ZAQ$

 2. **Editor**:
-    - Username: Wish
+    - Username: Jessica
     - Password: zaq123ZAQ$

 3. **User**:
-    - Username: Ilya
+    - Username: Thomas
     - Password: zaq123ZAQ$